 Step by Step Instructions & Cooking Tips

-- Peas: Add to the steamer and steam for a further 2 mins.
+- Add broccoli: to steamer and steam for a further 4 mins.

-Roasting some of the vegetables (sweet potato & onion) is another option, this helps with caramelisation and can add another depth of flavour.
+- Roasting some of the vegetables (such as sweet potato and onion) is a great option and can add depth of flavour through caramelisation.

 Storage & Re-heating Instructions